Sangdo-Han/Sangdo-Han.github.io/docs/fundamentals/programming/rust-programming.md

 ### 2.2.
 Rust is a statically-typed language.

-Like modern object-oriented programming like python or javascript, Rust supports type inference.
+Like modern programming languages like python or javascript, Rust supports type inference.
-However, Rust generally requires concrete (static) types during compilation for memory-safe efficient programming.
+However, rust generally requires concrete (static) types during compilation for memory-safe efficient programming.
 We call this type compliance as statically-typed language, which means the types of variables and expressions are checked at compile-time rather than at runtime.

 #### 2.2.1.
 Basic Scalar Types